gabrielpoetaa/cordasAdminApp/README.md

 # cordasAdminApp

-**cordasAdminApp** is an administrative application that integrates both the frontend and backend in a single monorepo.
+**cordasAdminApp** is an administrative application that manages student enrollment and automates payment processes via [Asaas](https://www.asaas.com/).

 ---